Resilixia/SuperMarioSunshine64DS/README.md

 There is a bug where you can't refill F.L.U.D.D. once the water level reaches zero.

 ## SM64DSe Issues
-- I had to use an older version of SM64DSe to import the Petey Piranha IMD model (bosspaku_model_Base_Use_RaisedAndBack.imd): SM64DSe_20170530_R100
 - The imported Petey Piranha BMD does not load correctly in the model editor (load internal model)
 - Can't import a 256x256 minimap over an existing 256x256 minimap using the minimap editor
-- When copying CLPS from a different level the changes aren't saved

 ## Other notes
 - The ASM patch "Shared_MinimapSizeSetter.cpp" will make all levels' minimaps 256x256 with the exception of the 4 levels used in multi-player and Test Map B (any others?).
 This means that the minimaps won't display properly in-game until it's patched.